YugamiSekai/SX3DCreator/README.md

 # SX3DCreator

-A program that edits the files that are used in the game SpeedX 3D.
+A program that edits the level files that are used in the game SpeedX 3D.

 The program also works with SpeedX 3D: Hyper Edition.